 How to Conceal Dark Circles:

-Conceal: Naturally, concealer is the easiest way to say bye Felicia to dark circles.
-I prefer a full coverage formula, and then I like to bake the area (letting a thick layer of powder sit under the eye for 5 minutes) to add extra brightening and ensure the concealer stays in place all day and doesn’t settle into fine lines.
-Check out my baking technique here, and you can see all my concealer tips in the video below.
+Conceal: Naturally, concealer is the easiest way to say buh bye to dark circles.
+I prefer a full-coverage formula, and then I like to bake the area (letting a thick layer of powder sit under the eye for 5 minutes before dusting the excess away).
+This trick adds extra brightening and ensures that the concealer stays in place all day, and doesn’t settle into fine lines.
+Check out my baking technique here, and you can see all my concealer tips in the video above.

-Let us know if there are any other beauty topics you’d like us to write about in the comments below.
+Let us know if there are any other beauty topics you’d like me to write about in the comments below.